hpcc-systems/HPCC-Platform/testing/regress/README.rst

 |                                 Run subclass(es) of the suite.
 Default value is 'all'
 |        --excludeclass class[,class,...], -e class[,class,...]
 |                                 Exclude subclass(es) of the suite.
 Default value is 'none'
-|        --handleEclccWarningFile, -w
-|                                 Create/overwrite/delete ECLCC warning file.
 |        --jobnamesuffix suffix   Specify workunit job name suffix.
+|        --flushDiskCache         Flush OS (Linux) Disk Cache before execute ECL code
+|                                 (sudo privileges needed).
+Ignored when --pq <n> > 1
 |        --target [target_cluster_list | all], -t [target_cluster_list | all]
 |                                 Run the setup on target cluster(s).
-If target = 'all' then run setup on all clusters.
-If undefined the config 'defaultSetupClusters' value will be used.
+If target = 'all'
+|                                 then run setup on all clusters.
+If not defined then
+|                                 default value(s) come from config (ecl-test.json by default).
+|        --handleEclccWarningFile, -w
+|                                 Create/overwrite/delete ECLCC warning file
 |

 Parameters of Regression Suite run sub-command: